 Instead of worrying about catching split ends as they occur, it's better to avoid using a damaging blow dryer altogether.
 Your hair will thank you!

 You've already learned how your curly hair follicles and hair shafts differ from those of straight hair.
 These differences ultimately cause curly hair to be more vulnerable to damage, something you likely already know.

 The larger structure of a piece of curly hair, including its twists and turns, causes a weaker cuticle and increases knots and tangles.

 People with all hair types must deal with breakage and split ends, but those with curls have to deal with mid-shaft splits in their hair.
 The more kinks and coils in your curls, the more bends and twists in each hair shaft.

-Using a brush
+Using a Brush

 Dryness remains the number one challenge for those with curly hair.
 One way to overcome dryness beyond a good moisturizing conditioner is to use a protein conditioner or treatment.

 Your beautiful curls are fragile.
-Keep them healthy and beautiful so your hair also looks healthy and sleek when you decide to wear a straight look.
+Keep them healthy and beautiful so that your hair also looks healthy and sleek when you decide to wear a straight look.
 Choosing not to use a blow dryer for your curly hair is one of the best ways to maintain your hair.

 PROTECT YOUR CURLY HAIR, VISIT REVAIR

 We know you care about maintaining your healthy hair and vibrant curls, but we also know you sometimes like to don sleek, straight looks.
 When you use RevAir, the world's first and only reverse-air dryer, you can enjoy wearing straight styles without damaging your natural curls.